-Our highly trained and fully accredited sleep technologists (RPGST) manage your overnight observation to ensure you have a comfortable yet informative night in our state of the art lab.
-A private room with comfortable beds provides a bedroom-like environment to optimize your sleep behaviour and trends.
-The facility also offers patient access to TV lounge and bathrooms and showers.
+Our highly trained and fully registered sleep technologists (RPGST) manage your overnight observation to ensure you have a comfortable yet informative night in our state-of-the-art lab.
+A private room with comfortable beds provides a home-like environment to optimize your sleep behaviours and trends.
+The facility also offers patient access to a TV lounge and bathrooms and showers.

-The Centre for Sleep and Human Performance Research team has been a source of extensive research projects assisting public service, athletes and industry partners.
-Overseen by the Medical Director, who brings 14 years of sleep medicine experience, the clinic has engaged in a number of significant research programs including “Own the Podium” for elite National Team and Olympic Team athletes, and Calgary Police Service Health and Human Performance Initiative.
+The Centre for Sleep & Human Performance Research team has been a source of extensive research projects assisting public service, athletes and industry partners.
+Overseen by the Medical Director who brings 14 years of sleep medicine experience, the clinic has engaged in a number of significant research programs including “Own the Podium” for elite National Team and Olympic Team athletes, and the Calgary Police Service Health and Human Performance Initiative.

-Our administrative team is committed to providing you with rapid access to the excellent service at the Centre for Sleep and Human Performance.
-Our professionals make certian your visit to the clinic and laboratory is as helpful as possible.
+Our administrative team is committed to providing you with rapid access to the excellent service at the Centre for Sleep & Human Performance.
+Our professionals make certain your visit to the clinic and lab is as helpful as possible.
 If you have any questions about your visit contact us.